What we do

 The Canada Climate Law Initiative examines the legal basis for corporate directors, officers and pension fiduciaries to consider, manage, and report on climate-related financial risks and opportunities, advancing knowledge on effective climate governance practice and exploring the scope and limits of fiduciary obligation in respect of climate change.

-The Canada Climate Law Initiative is a cross-disciplinary research initiative, with principal investigators Dr. Janis Sarra, Peter A. Allard School of Law, University of British Columbia and Professor Cynthia Williams, Osgoode Hall Law School, York University.
+The Canada Climate Law Initiative is a cross-disciplinary research initiative, with principal investigators Dr. Janis Sarra and Dr. Carol Liao, Peter A. Allard School of Law, University of British Columbia and Professor Cynthia Williams, Osgoode Hall Law School, York University.
 Professors Sarra and Williams are also the Canadian principal investigators for the global Commonwealth Climate and Law Initiative (Oxford University, UK).

-In 2019, we made a major submission to the Canadian Expert Panel on Sustainable Finance, titled Time to Act, Response to questions posed by the Expert Panel on Sustainable Finance on Fiduciary Obligation and Effective Climate-related Financial Disclosures.
+In 2019, we made a major submission to the Canadian Expert Panel on Sustainable Finance, titled Time to Act.
 A number of our suggestions were included in its final report in June 2019, Final Report of the Expert Panel on Sustainable Finance – Mobilizing Finance for Sustainable Growth.
 We conducted meetings with corporate governance and finance experts, institutional investors and companies across Canada in May and June 2019 in a candid exchange regarding the best thinking on effective climate governance.